Answers and The Art Room Policies

 What if my child wants to join an ongoing small group?

 Ongoing small group art lessons (3-6 students) are scheduled throughout the week.
 The schedule is often changing, as students’ schedules are changing.
 Please contact me and I will email you the current week’s schedule to see what ongoing small group might work for your child.

-A student’s place is held from one month to the next.
+A student’s enrollment place is held from one month to the next.
 Please provide 2 week’s notice should a student withdraw from lessons, otherwise it will be assumed the student is continuing and payment is expected.

 Our studio rules are simple:

 Be kind, be respectful, dress for art mess.
 Clean up.
 Have fun!

 If someone is behaving in a way that is unsafe or unkind, we will do our best to resolve any problems as they arise.
 However, we reserve the right to ask a student to leave if they continue to disrupt the experience of other artists.
 The Art Room is a wonderful place for all artists to create in a peaceful, encouraging and warm environment!
 Keep in mind, this is a home Art Studio, and private residence spaces are not for artists.

 Please keep to the lesson time schedule and pick-up on time.
 Should an emergency arise, please text or call 847-322-1400.
 Arrive no more than 5 minutes before class to drop-off if you need to register or pay and please pick-up at the end-lesson dismissal time.
 Early drop-off or late pick-up will result in being charged for an additional 15 minutes.